-- (b) The date of grant of an Incentive Award will be the date the Committee takes the necessary action to approve the grant; provided, however, that if the minutes or appropriate resolutions of the Committee provide that an Incentive Award is to be granted as of a date in the future, the date of grant will be such future date. - (c) Any other provision of the Plan notwithstanding, the participation of Outside Directors in the Plan shall be limited such that Outside Directors shall receive no Incentive Awards other than the Common Stock granted pursuant to Section 6 hereof. - 6.
+- (b) the date of grant of an Incentive Award will be the date the Committee takes the necessary action to approve the grant; provided, however, that if the minutes or appropriate resolutions of the Committee provide that an Incentive Award is to be granted as of a date in the future, the date of grant will be such future date. - (c) any other provision of the Plan notwithstanding, the participation of Outside Directors in the Plan shall be limited such that Outside Directors shall receive no Incentive Awards other than the Common Stock granted pursuant to Section 6 hereof. - 6.
 Outside Director Participation.
-Upon the conclusion of each regular annual meeting of the Company's shareholders, each incumbent Outside Director who will continue serving as a member of the Board thereafter shall receive a grant of 200 Common Shares (subject to

-Outside Director who will continue serving as a member of the Board thereafter shall receive a grant of 300 Common Shares (subject to adjustment under Section 15 and prorated for partial year service) in consideration of past service as a member of the Board and without additional payment for such Common Shares.

-7. Nonqualified Stock Options.
+Upon the conclusion of each regular annual meeting of the Company's shareholders, each incumbent Outside Director who will continue serving as a member of the Board thereafter shall receive a grant of 300 Common Shares (subject to adjustment under Section 15 and prorated for partial year service) in consideration of past service as a member of the Board and without additional payment for such Common Shares. - 7.
+Nonqualified Stock Options.